The nondegenerate generalized K\"ahler Calabi-Yau problem: A Formal GIT picture

 This functional ${\bf F}$ is a natural analogue of the Aubin-Yau functional in the classical (abelian) setting.
 However, to avoid the use of the universal cover, we can also directly define path integrals of $\boldsymbol \sigma$.
 To define the relevant paths we turn to the more geometrically natural space $\mathcal{M}/\mathcal{H}$, which can be thought of as an infinite dimensional ``orbifold'' because of Lemma \ref{l:orbit}.
-Recall that for any Lie group $\mathcal{H}$ acting diagonally on $\mathcal{G}=\mathcal{H}\times \mathcal{H}$, we have the smooth identification